-BOSCH: While I appreciate the craft Moore brought to Watchmen, because it must have taken a lot of thought and a lot of work to put it together the way he did, I’ve never been moved by his stories.
-The only time I felt there was something strong and true happening in Watchmen is when Rorschach entered the story.
+BOSCH: While I appreciate the craft Moore brought to Watchmen because it must have taken a lot of thought and a lot of work to put it together the way he did., I’ve never been moved by his stories.
+The only time I felt there was something strong and true happening in Watchmen was when Rorschach entered the story.
 Not surprisingly, Rorschach was based on Steve Ditko’s Objectivist-leaning character, The Question.
-I think Moore tried his best to cut The Question down to size in order to characterize him as a psycho, but I think the character ended up being the most compelling in the story, despite Moore’s intent.
+I think Moore tried his best to cut The Question down to size to characterize him as a psycho, but I think the character ended up being the most compelling in the story, despite Moore’s intent.

 CAPITALISM MAGAZINE: Who did you discover first – Miller or Rand?